Service Desk: Definition, Tasks and Benefits

 A well-structured and efficient IT organization is the linchpin of successful business for companies today.
 A well-managed Service Desk can help by taking over much of the routine IT work.
 This is because IT is relieved and can concentrate on tasks that are of greater value to the company.

 As a result, an IT Service Desk offers any organization a cost-effective way to take simple work away from expensive engineering teams and subject matter experts, resulting in the best possible scalability and, subsequently, cost savings.
-But that’s not all there is to say about the benefits of a Service Desk.

 As the starting point for many important processes and services, the Service Desk is an interface between IT, users and business processes.
 Assuming data evaluation, this feature can be used to gain deep insights into user satisfaction and attitudes toward services and offerings.